Reverend Joe Cobb, MCC of the Blue Ridge

 I determine to live the outer life in the inward sanctuary.
 The outer life must find it meaning, the source of its strength in the inward sanctuary.
 As this is done, the gulf between outer and inner will narrow and my life will be increasingly whole and of one piece.
 What I do in the outer will be blessed by the holiness of the inward sanctuary; for indeed it shall all be one.

 We hope that you are enjoying the inspiration and resources made available here and that you have experienced spiritual renewal and awakening.
-MCC Oasis is a ministry that transforms lives, provides meaningful connection, and is creating a global spiritual community.
+MCC Spiritual Communities is a ministry that transforms lives, provides meaningful connection, and is creating a global spiritual community.
 If you would like to become a ministry partner simply click the Donate button.
-To mail a check or money order, please send to MCC Oasis, 2775 NW 49th Ave., Ste.
+To mail a check or money order, please send to MCC Spiritual Community, 2775 NW 49th Ave., Ste.
 205-327, Ocala, FL 34482

 We deeply appreciate your generous support in all the ways that you might contribute and participate!